-Natural oils can also be used to cleanse the skin all by themselves.
+Natural oils can also be used all by themselves, not just as carrier oils, to cleanse the skin.
 See how: oil cleansing.

 Here is a list of some of the more commonly used carrier oils for natural skin care: